ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ---

-`make` is a UNIX program of a similar vintage to `grep` and `ssh`.
+`make` is a program of a similar vintage to `grep` and `ssh`.

-A powerful tool that has stood the test of time, `make` is available everywhere serious compute is done.
+A powerful tool that has stood the test of time, `make` is available in terminals everywhere serious compute is done.

+`make` isn't commonly used in data projects - I use them everywhere!
 Here is how to use this classic tool in a modern data project.

 ##  Der Anfang ist das Ende